cgilles/gmic-qt/src/Host/digiKam/README.md

-Port QMicQt tool to digiKam plugin infrastructure:
+Port QMicQt tool to digiKam plugin architecture.

 This require at least digiKam 7.x plugin interface dependency installed.
 See at https://www.digikam.org for details.